DO-2K23-26/kafkamion/README.md

 Each Topic is defined as follow :

 1. **Topic 1**
-This topic is used to store the driver information.
-The key is the driver_id and the values are the driver information.
+The type can be `driver` or `truck` and will be handled differently.
+The key is the `driver_id` or the `truck_id` and the value is the information of the driver or the truck.

 2. **Topic 2**
 This topic is used to store the time registration of the driver.
 The key is the type of the time registration and the value is the timestamp.

 3. **Topic 3**
 This topic is used to store the position of the driver.
-The key is the truck_id and the value is the position of the driver.
+The key is the `truck_id` and the value is the position of the driver.

 ## Agregation

-The aggregation is done by the driver_id between the first topic and the second.
-The aggregation is done by the truck_id for the second and the third topic.
+The aggregation is done by the `driver_id` between the first topic and the second.
+The aggregation is done by the `truck_id` for the second and the third topic.

 ## Topic result